 The Application deadline is October 10 for the fall semester and March 1 for the spring semester.
 Late applications will not be accepted.
 Please contact Amy Boelk, Director of the Social Work Program, with questions: Collins Classroom Center 456, (715) 346-3603, email@example.com.

-Applications are not currently being accepted.
+Applications for Spring 2015 may be submitted using the online form located here.
 Please contact the Sociology and Social Work office if you have any questions.

 Notice of Nondiscrimination: The University of Wisconsin—Stevens Point does not discriminate in its programs and activities on the basis of race, religion, creed, color, sex, gender identity/expression, ancestry, national origin, age, marital status, relationship to other employees, sexual orientation, disability, veteran's status, membership in the National Guard, state defense force or any other reserve component of the military forces of the United States or this state, arrest or conviction record, political affiliation, or other protected status.